rebolek/red-tools/send-request.md

 	don't have to care about sending JSON requests, it's handled automatically.

-* `string!` is passed as it was before you have to set `Content-Type` manually, no change here.
+* `string!` is passed as is, so you have to set `Content-Type` manually.

 #### /with headers

 Headers to send with requests.
+Should be `map!` or `block!` of key/value pairs.

 #### /auth auth-type auth-data